rbi-instrumentation/rbi-instrumentation.github.io/software.md

 Our next-generation software is designed to perform measurements in real-time, either on single probes or on dual probes:

-- the probe signal is digitalized with a PicoScope™;
+- the probe signal is digitalized with a [PicoScope®](https://www.picotech.com/products/oscilloscope);
 - a real-time signal analysis computes the void fraction and the velocity — either by measuring the travel time between the two tips of a dual probe, or by measuring the rise time of the liquid-to-gas transitions;
-- the analog signal is also transformed to logical gas/liquid chronograms, in order to be compatible with ISOv3.
+- the analog signal is also transformed to logical gas/liquid chronograms, in order to be compatible with ISO3.

 Dionysos makes it possible to monitor probe signal without any time limitation.
 Supports up to 8 channels.